ERC responds to Montero on financing: "The agreement we reached is very close to a concert."

 BarcelonaWhen Esquerra and the PSC sealed the investiture agreement to elect Salvador Illa president of the Generalitat, the Republicans asserted that the pact required unique financing—they dubbed it a "solidarity economic agreement"—and Catalonia's withdrawal from the common system of autonomous communities.
 However, the matter is now in the hands of the State, with whom Esquerra has also negotiated in recent weeks, and for now, the Spanish government is resisting allowing Catalan finances to be withdrawn from the Lofca (Spanish Socialist Workers' Union).
-This was stated this Sunday by the Vice President of the Spanish Government and Minister of Finance, María Jesús Montero. in an interview in The Mail of Andalusia, the region in which she herself will run as a candidate in next year's regional elections.
+This was stated on Sunday by the Vice President of the Spanish Government and Minister of Finance, María Jesús Montero. in an interview in The Mail of Andalusia, the region in which she herself will run as a candidate in next year's regional elections.
+However, Esquerra maintains that the Spanish government must comply with the signed agreement, which "is very close to an economic agreement," according to ERC spokesperson Isaac Albert on Monday.

-"Regarding signing a unique financing plan for Catalonia outside of a reform of the financing model for all the regions, we have always said no. The next financing model [the current one expired in 2014] will have to incorporate recognition of the singularities and territorial diversity of our country for everyone, not just for Catalonia," she stated.
-A way of equating the unique financing agreed between the PSC and ERC to a classic negotiation of the financing model for all the autonomous communities, but taking into account criteria that had not been considered until now, the so-called "singularities."
+"We have always said no to signing a specific financing model for Catalonia outside of a reform of the financing model for all the regions.
+The next financing model [the current one expired in 2014] will have to incorporate recognition of the unique features and territorial diversity of our country for everyone, not just Catalonia," he said.
+A way of equating the specific financing agreed between the PSC and Esquerra with a classic negotiation of the financing model for all the autonomous communities, but taking into account criteria that had not been considered until now, the so-called "singularities."

-The Finance Minister's statements come just the day after the announcement, The Catalan government has announced the meeting of the bilateral commission with the Spanish state on July 14th.
-At this meeting, according to sources consulted by ARA, they intend to agree on the "foundations" of the model, as well as some issues related to the collection of personal income tax, which, according to the ERC-PSC pact, was to be collected by the Catalan Tax Agency starting in 2026.
-In fact, the agreement was intended to be a solidarity agreement with the rest of the country.
-Esquerra has already warned that if they do not comply with the agreement, both Isla and the Spanish president, Pedro Sánchez, can forget about next year's budget—neither of them has had one this year—and also about sealing any other major pact.
+The Finance Minister's statements came just the day after the announcement, by the Generalitat (Catalan government) from the bilateral commission meeting with the Spanish state on July 14.
+At this meeting, according to sources consulted by ARA, they aim to agree on the "foundations" of the model, as well as some issues related to the collection of personal income tax, which, according to the ERC-PSC pact, the Catalan Tax Agency was to begin collecting starting in 2026.
+In fact, the agreement was meant to be a solidarity agreement with the rest of the country.
+Esquerra (Republican Left) has already warned that if they don't comply with the agreement, both Isla and the Spanish president, Pedro Sánchez, can forget about next year's budget—neither of them has had one this year—and also forget about sealing any other major pact.

-The financing negotiations are being conducted on a three-way basis: the Generalitat (Catalan government), the Spanish government, and the ERC (Republican Revolutionary Party).
+The financing negotiations are being conducted on a three-way basis: the Generalitat (Catalan government), the Spanish state, and the ERC (Republican Revolutionary Party).
 For the Spanish government, the interlocutor is precisely Vice President Montero, whom the Republicans accuse of being unfocused on unblocking the talks and meeting established deadlines.
-Montero is the candidate for next year's Andalusian regional elections, and Oriol Junqueras's party believes this is the task that most concerns her and is conditioning her.
+Montero is the candidate for next year's Andalusian regional elections, and Oriol Junqueras's party believes this is the task that most concerns her and that it conditions her.
 They don't see the same thing in the Generalitat (Catalan government), which they believe is doing its part.
+In fact, just this Sunday, Montero announced that she will leave the Spanish government when the Andalusian elections approach to focus "body and soul" on leading the Andalusian Socialist Workers' Party (PSOE) candidacy and trying to unseat the current president of the regional government, Juanma Moreno Bonilla (People's Party).

 Pedro Sánchez's weakness